cue-lang/cue/doc/tutorial/kubernetes/README.md

 $ cue mod init
 ```

+Creating a module also allows our packages import external packages.

 We initialize a Go module so that later we can resolve the
 `k8s.io/api/apps/v1` Go package dependency: